itbdw/server-render-javascript-chrome/README.md

 your upstream server with user-agent `ServerRenderJavascript`, if you have not change the default user-agent at craw.js.

-## Todo

-* before call craw.js, make sure chrome was started already (no pending)

-* bug, when the documentUrl was blocked by rule, it just hang out there, specify a timeout

 ## What and how it works

 Your website is rendered with javascript.
 But search engine (like Baidu, Sogou, 360) does not like the page, and `even` can not understand javascript content totally.